ATaylorAerospace/Ion-Propulsion/README.md

 # Source

 This folder contains the C++ source code files for the propulsion system, thruster, nozzle, and fuels.
-The files are written in a clear and well-documented manner, and they follow the C++ standard.
-The files are organized into folders, and each folder contains a set of related files.
-The folders are named using a consistent and clear